 Science has spoken.

-According to the South China University of Technology, music that has a tempo of 120BPM or more is likely to make your driving style aggressive.
+Carvine has discovered that according to research done by the South China University of Technology, music that has a tempo of 120BPM or more is likely to make your driving style aggressive.

 The study accounted for the type of music played, how fast drivers became while overtaking and how often.
 While under strictly monitored conditions, the study placed participants into a six-lane highway simulator.

-Let’s take a look at what they discovered:
+Let’s take a look at what we discovered: